alexpotter1/intel-nuc6i7kyk-opencore/README.md

 OpenCore is great for this, hence why I use this over Clover.

 Currently running: **macOS Catalina**

+**Note:** This script requires a computer running macOS to run correctly, with Xcode+CLI tools installed from the App Store.
+Attempting to run on a non-Mac, or a Mac without Xcode may not build the configuration in the right way and will most likely not boot.

 ## What works and what doesn't
 What works:
 * Booting